What does a spider bite look like on a dog?

 You might be wondering "what does a spider bite look like on a dog?"
 There are a few tell-tail signs to look out for to determine if your dog has been bitten by a spider and how serious it is.

-Most of the spiders found in the Delaware County area simply can't produce enough venom to harm your dog, or you for that matter.
+Most of the spiders found in the Morton area simply can't produce enough venom to harm your dog, or you for that matter.
 Their bites appear as small red bumps, similar to mosquito bites, and cause hardly any irritation to your dog.
 They can be treated in a number of natural ways, mainly focused on itch relief.
 Some dogs may not even notice any irritation at all.

 Black Widow - These bites can start to manifest symptoms quickly after your pup gets bit.
 The bite itself is painful and causes swelling and redness in the area.
 Thankfully, 15% of bites from black widow spiders are considered "dry", or non-venomous.